Introduction

 hello

-Prints 'Hello world!' to the terminal to illustrate command line
+Prints 'Hello world!' to the terminal to illustrate a command line entry point.

 From a single image (or image stack) in a folder specified in the